ValeKnappich/hydralette/docs/examples.md

 !!! note
     Complete example in [examples/03_existing_dataclass.py](https://www.github.com/ValeKnappich/hydralette/tree/main/examples/03_existing_dataclass.py)

+!!! warning
+    Only the top level dataclass is converted to hydralette.
+Nested dataclasses are not yet supported.

 Some libraries define their configuration as dataclasses.
 To use an existing dataclass as hydralette config, simply derive from it and `ConfigBase`.

 ```python